-Allan Scott, one of the last Spitfire pilots who flew over Malta to protect it from German bombers during World War II has passed away at the age of 99 years old.
+Allan Scott, one of the last Spitfire pilots who flew over Malta to protect it from bombers during World War II has passed away at the age of 99 years old.

 A squadron leader for the Royal Air Force, Scott is best remembered for his part in Operation Pedestal when RAF pilots protected ships with important cargoes of supplies as they struggled to dock amidst heavy bombing by Axis forces.

-Scott shot down his first German bomber at the age of 19 after quitting school in order to fulfil his dream of flying.
+Scott shot down his first bomber at the age of 19 after quitting school in order to fulfil his dream of flying.
 He first served with the 124 squadron in the Battle of Britain.

 A year later, he served his second tour during the siege of Malta.
 He earned the Distinguished Flying Medal for shooting down five enemy planes during the fighting.